How to Speed Up Free Cash Flow in a Sluggish Economy

 For these reasons, it is fundamental to clearly define the approach, clarify objectives and go through a detailed analysis very early in the process in order to gain buy-in from senior leadership.

-Additional resource: Our Unlocking Cash with Supply Chain Finance webinar.
+Additional resource: Our Unlocking Free Cash Flow with Supply Chain Finance webinar.